BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

     2. Remove records for .
 (SOA, NS).
     3. Add Yeti SOA.
     4. Add Yeti NS RRSET (based on `yeti-root-servers.yaml`).
-5. Find the latest KSK directories where the serial number is <= the root serial number.
+5. Find the latest KSK directory where the serial number is <= the root serial number.
 Find all the ZSK directories where the serial number is <= the root serial number.
 6. Add the KSK and ZSK found there into DNSKEY when "Publish<time<Delete"